MolSSI-Education/python-package-best-practices/_episodes/03-function-style.md

 ~~~
 {: .language-python}

 This function should now be accessible when we execute it in the interactive Python interpreter.
-Let's test this.
-Open the interactive Python interpreter and type the following
+Test this by opening the interactive Python interpreter and typing the following

 ~~~
 >>> import molssi_devops as md